-Before it was “riced,” added to pizza crust, and sliced into so-called "steaks,” cauliflower was typically ignored—a victim of its own anemic appearance and overall blandness.
-But now, cauliflower is the center of both a multi-million-dollar business and a controversy that involves a powerful food industry group.
+Before it was “riced,” added to pizza crust and pretzels, and sliced into “steaks,” cauliflower was typically ignored—a victim of its own pale appearance and overall blandness.
+But now, cauliflower is the center of both a multi-million-dollar business and a controversy that involves a powerful food-industry group.

-Like kale (and other cruciferous vegetables), cauliflower has impressive nutritional stats.
-But its newfound popularity seems to be less about what it offers than what it lacks—namely a lot of calories and a distinctive taste.
+Like other cruciferous vegetables such as kale, cauliflower has some notable nutrition stats.
+But its newfound popularity seems to be less about what it offers than what it lacks—namely, a lot of calories and a strong taste.
 These qualities make cauliflower an attractive substitute for rice in dishes such as paella and risotto, where it absorbs the flavors of other ingredients, and as a flour alternative for use in pizza crusts, pancakes, muffins, breads, and other baked goods.
-Such “cauli-flour,” as one company calls it, is also promoted for people who need to avoid gluten because they have celiac disease or non-celiac gluten sensitivity.
+Such “cauli-flour,” as one company calls it, is also promoted for people who need to avoid gluten because they have celiac disease or gluten intolerance.

 But such attributes don’t mean all cauliflower products are healthier choices than their non-cauliflower-containing counterparts.
-For instance, California Pizza Kitchen’s cauliflower pizza crust has the same calories and fiber (not many in either case) as the chain’s crispy thin crust—but more saturated fat.
+For instance, ounce for ounce, Caulipower Three Cheese frozen pizza has about the same calories and saturated fat as some other supermarket frozen pizzas—and all are typically high in sodium and not particularly rich in fiber.
 And this online recipe from Green Giant for “Cauliflower Brownies” still includes plenty of butter and sugar.

-Green Giant’s “original chopped cauliflower product,” Cauliflower Crumbles®, debuted in 2015, and the following year this mega purveyor of packaged produce added a line of Riced Veggies that includes a version made with cauliflower.
-Since then, other companies have capitalized on cauliflower’s popularity, including Caulipower, which sells cauliflower-based baking mixes and pizza crusts.
-According to the market research firm Nielsen, dollar sales of products containing cauliflower increased 71 percent in the last year.
+A few years ago, Green Giant, the mega-purveyor of packaged produce, introduced its “original chopped cauliflower product,” called Cauliflower Crumbles®, followed by a line of Riced Veggies that includes a version made with cauliflower.
+Since then, other companies have capitalized on cauliflower’s popularity, including Caulipower, which, in addition to frozen pizzas and pizza crusts, sells cauliflower tortillas and cauliflower-coated chicken tenders.
+According to the market research firm Nielsen, dollar sales of products containing cauliflower increased 71 percent in 2017 alone.

 Not everyone is on board with the cauliflower craze.
 USA Rice, which represents U.S. rice farmers, has petitioned the FDA to create a standard of identity for its commodity that would prevent manufacturers of so-called “rice pretenders” from applying the word “rice” to finely chopped, or “crumbled,” cauliflower, which may look like rice but contains no rice at all.

-In March, the governor of Arkansas signed a resolution calling upon state legislators to establish a statewide standard of identity for rice, which may be the first step toward setting a national standard of identity.
+In 2018, the governor of Arkansas signed a resolution calling upon state legislators to establish a statewide standard of identity for rice (as there are for many other grains), which may be the first step toward setting a national standard of identity.

-- Mash steamed cauliflower with some low-fat milk, roasted garlic, and a touch of butter or olive oil as an alternative to mashed potatoes.
+- Mash steamed or microwaved cauliflower with some low-fat milk, roasted garlic, and olive oil or a touch of butter as an alternative to mashed potatoes.

-- Add steamed cauliflower to pasta sauce or mac and cheese.
+- Add steamed chopped cauliflower to pasta sauce or mac and cheese.

 Bottom line: There’s lots to like about cauliflower.
 But just because a product, recipe, or restaurant dish has cauliflower in it doesn’t mean it’s low in calories, fat, or sodium, so always check the nutrition information if it’s available.